ameliahernandez/ameliahernandez/README.md

 - 👋 Hi, I’m @ameliahernandez
-- 👀 I’m interested in 🚀 coding with MakeCode and Micro:Bits to inspire kids and educators in Austria!
+- 👀 I’m interested in 🚀 coding with MakeCode and Micro:Bits to inspire kids and educators!
 - I 💜 the digital workplace and business process automation with the Power Platform and Microsoft365
 - 🌱 I’m currently learning a lot about mindfulness, github and makecode, makecode and more makecode!
 - 💞️ I’m looking to contribute to the MakeCode community!